-As set out in Part 3.0 of this Guide some types of project proposals are exempt from the Nunavut Agreement requirement for screening by the NIRB and as a result the NIRB does not consider or conduct any impact assessment of such activities.
-In contrast, this Part of the Guide discusses activities that may be excepted from the NIRB review process.
+As set out in Part 3 of this Guide some types of project proposals are exempt from the Nunavut Agreement requirement for screening by the NIRB and as a result the NIRB does not consider or conduct any impact assessment of such activities.
+In contrast, this Part of the Guide discusses activities that may be excepted from the NIRB review process; however, the NIRB cannot process the exception until after the Minister(s) referral for a Review has been received.